 Data Segregation.
 Data share resources will be reviewed to determine that controls exist to ensure the integrity and confidentiality of the Credit Union’s data that is transmitted over the same networks, and the segregation of data stored or processed on servers that are also used by other cloud clients.

 Recoverability.
-The Credit Union’s disaster recovery and business continuity plans will include appropriate consideration of this form of outsourcing, and contain review of the service provider’s disaster recovery and business continuity plans, and the availability of essential communications links.
+The Credit Union’s disaster recovery and business continuity plans will include appropriate consideration of this form of outsourcing, and will contain a review of the service provider’s disaster recovery and business continuity plans, and the availability of essential communications links.

 INFORMATION SECURITY.